-Schedule

-Laws amended or repealed by Section 68
+Schedule Laws amended or repealed by Section 68

-No. and year of law Short title Extent of repeal or amendment Act 32 of 1944 Magistrat Courts Act es1.
-The amendment of section 89 by the substitution for subsection (1) of the following subsection: "(1) The court, other than the court of a regional division, shall have jurisdiction over all offences, except treason, murder, [and] rape and compelled rape as contemplated in sections 3 and 4 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively.".
+No. and year of law Short title Extent of repeal or amendment Act 32 of 1944 Magistrat Courts Act esl.
+The amendment of section 89 by the substitution for subsection (1) of the following subsection: "(1) The court, other than the court of a regional division, shall have jurisdiction over all offences, except treason, murder, [and] rape and compelled rape as contemplated in sections 3 and 4 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively."
 2. The substitution for Schedule 2 of the following Schedule: "Schedule 2 Offences in respect of which judicial officers must be assisted by two assessors in terms of section 93ter(2): 1.
 Murder.
 2. Rape or compelled rape as contemplated in sections 3 or 4 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively.
 3. Robbery, where serious bodily harm has been inflicted on the victim.
+4. Assault, where serious bodily harm has been inflicted on the victim.
 [5.
 Indecent assault.]".